Modifications Safeguarding Your Family's Future

 • Child support, which may be increased, decreased, or terminated

-• Alimony (spousal support) obligations which may be increased, decreased, or terminated
+• Alimony (spousal support) obligations, which may be increased, decreased, or terminated

 • Parenting time schedules that may be changed to increase or decrease time spent with parents or otherwise alter these arrangements